Sir William James, 1st Baronet: Early life

 William James was born on 5 September 1722 near the town of Milford Haven in Pembrokeshire, Wales.
 Information about his parents is extremely scarce, with the British politician and historian Sir Nathaniel Wraxall writing in his memoirs that "[James'] origin was so obscure as almost to baffle inquiry."
 The scholar T. H. Bowyer noted that James was most likely the son of a miller from Bolton, though some sources have claimed that his father was a farmhand, with James being employed as a ploughboy.
-All historical sources agree that James began his career at sea from a young age, reportedly when he was twelve.
-Charles Rathbone Low, a British naval officer, wrote in 1877 that James pursued this new career path due to growing tired of his life on land.
+All historical sources agree that James began his career at sea from a young age, reportedly when he was 12 years old.
+The Indian Navy officer Charles Rathbone Low claimed in 1877 that James pursued this career path due to growing tired of his life on land.

 Details of James early career at sea are likewise obscure; as noted by Bowyer, "there is no unanimity about the course of his early career as a mariner."
 He may have first apprenticed himself to a coastal trading vessel operating out of Bristol, with Low claiming that in 1738 James had joined the Royal Navy as a cabin boy and served under Captain Edward Hawke, though in that year Hawke was on shore at half-pay.
 During this period, he sailed onboard merchantmen which traded between the Southern Colonies and the West Indies, and "suffered shipwreck and imprisonment by the Spanish", the latter as a result of the ongoing War of the Austrian Succession.
 Bowyer noted that this meant James couldn't have "received much in the way of formal education".

-James returned to England from the Americas at some point in the early 1740s.
-There, he possibly married, though the identity of James' first wife is not certain.
-Historical accounts claim that James either married the landlady of the "Red Cow", a Wapping pub, or the widow of a sea captain who sailed East Indiamen.
-Though no evidence has emerged to confirm or deny the first account, London marriage records list that on 1 May 1744 an Elizabeth Birch was married to a William James at St Anne's Church in Soho, London.
-This Birch had been previously married to a William Birch, a sea captain of the East India Company (EIC) who was no longer listed in EIC records after 1736.
-The possibility that groom in this marriage was James is consistent with the historian John Pavin Phillips' 1861 biography of him.
+James returned to England during the early 1740s.
+There he possibly married, though the identity of James' possible wife is not certain.
+Historical accounts claim that James either married the landlady of a Wapping pub or the widow of a sea captain who sailed East Indiamen.
+Though no evidence has emerged to confirm or deny the first account, London marriage records list an Elizabeth Birch marrying a William James at St Anne's Church in Soho, London on 1 May 1744.
+This Birch had been previously married to a William Birch, an East India Company (EIC) sea captain who was no longer listed in EIC records following 1736.
+The possibility that groom in this marriage was James is consistent with the British historian John Pavin Phillips' 1861 biography of him.